Literacy, Doctor of Philosophy

 Can I transfer credits from another school or schools into the program?
 If so, how many?

 You must take a minimum of 42 doctoral level credits at St. John’s.
-If you have a master’s degree in literacy from an accredited college or university, it is likely, although not guaranteed, that those credits will be transferable.
-If you have a master’s degree in another area, you may have some literacy credits that are transferable as prerequisites to the doctoral program.
-You can submit official college transcripts for evaluation.
-You need 21 pre-requisite literacy credits at the master’s level by the time you finish your doctorate.
+If you have a credits beyond a first master’s degree in literacy from an accredited college or university, it is likely, although not guaranteed, that up to six of those credits can be transferable.
+You can submit official college transcripts and course descriptions for evaluation.
 We allow up to six graduate credits at the doctoral level to transfer as long as they were not used towards a degree.

 Is there any possibility of getting financial aid for doctoral study?